UCL/MPHY0026/doc/registration/intro.rst

 --------------------------------

 * Several pieces of software, including `Slicer`_, `MITK`_, `PLUS`_, `NifTK`_, `SNAPPY`_ all use VTK.
-* Look in vtkProp3D, and you ``SetOrientation()`` which says *"Orientation is specified as X,Y and Z rotations in that order, but they are performed as RotateZ, RotateX, and finally RotateY"*.
+* Look in `vtkProp3D <https://gitlab.kitware.com/vtk/vtk/blob/master/Rendering/Core/vtkProp3D.cxx#L163>`_, and at ``SetOrientation()`` which says *"Orientation is specified as X,Y and Z rotations in that order, but they are performed as RotateZ, RotateX, and finally RotateY"*.
 * vtkProp3D therefore suggests that VTK uses *"Tait–Bryan angles"*, specifically the z-x-y option, which are therefore **intrinsic** rotations meaning, they move with the object being moved.
-* If you search through the VTK code base, there is a method ``SetOrientationWXYZ()`` which sets the rotation as an angle about a world axis.
+* In `vtkTransform <https://gitlab.kitware.com/vtk/vtk/blob/master/Common/Transforms/vtkTransform.h#L92>, there is a method ``RotateWXYZ()`` which sets the rotation as an angle about a world axis.
 Internally, this uses quaternions and converts the world axis to a homogeneous matrix.
 This is an **extrinsic** rotation.

 A Note on Homogeneous Coordinate Conventions